I remember the first time I drove a newborn home from the hospital, adjusting his car seat and taking a breath before pulling out of the parking lot.

 The moment things finally click.

-But nobody talks much about what comes after—when the goal is technically achieved, quietly abandoned, or no longer matters the way it used to.
-When you’re not chasing something new, but you’re also not ready to stop.
+But nobody talks much about what comes after—when the goal is achieved, quietly abandoned, or stops mattering the way it once did.
+When you’re not chasing something new, but you’re also not ready to quit.

 That middle stretch is where most of life actually happens.